 Let’s explore transplant together

 Welcome!
-Congratulations on taking a first step to learn more about kidney transplant.
-Whether you are a patient, family member, friend, or potential donor, we are here to serve you.
+Congratulations on deciding to learn more about kidney transplant and living donation.
+Whether you are a patient, family member, friend, potential donor, or healthcare provider, we are here to help.

 INSIGHTS FROM KIDNEY RECIPIENTS, LIVING DONORS AND TRANSPLANT PROFESSIONALS

 - Patients with kidney failure have different options when choosing the treatment they feel is best for them, and it’s not always an easy choice to make.
 According to Dr. Amy Waterman, Associate Professor in the Division of Nephrology at UCLA, and Deputy Director of the Transplant Research and Education Center (TREC) at the Terasaki Research Institute, “Patients want to choose the treatment options for kidney failure that help them live the longest.
 To do that, they have to learn a lot of information about different treatments that can vary based on their health and where they live.”
 A new resource …Learn more